yvzbly/car-parts-project/README.md

-# carPartsProject
+# car-parts-project
 This project is created for sharpen HTML5 and CSS skills.

-Demo is reacable below link
+Demo is reacable from following link https://yvzbly.github.io/car-parts-project/
-https://yvzbly.github.io/car-parts-project/